No items found.

 7. Web Proxy

-However, while web proxies can provide some insights into SaaS discovery, their primary function is not geared toward this purpose, often demanding exhaustive manual analysis.
-Their dependency on network traffic introduces limitations, especially concerning SaaS applications accessed via personal devices or outside the corporate network.
+However, web proxies primary function is not focused on identifying SaaS applications, often requiring exhaustive manual analysis to extract relevant insights.
+Moreover, they rely on network traffic, which means they cannot monitor SaaS applications accessed via personal devices or outside the corporate network.

 8. Rule-based Matching

-Each department of an organization benefits uniquely from discovery methods.
+Each department of an organization benefits uniquely from SaaS discovery methods.
 These methods offer valuable insights and opportunities for optimization, compliance, and strategic decision-making within the organization.

-• Discovery methods for IT and Security
+• SaaS Discovery methods for IT and Security

 Discovery methods wield significant influence within IT and security domains, offering multifaceted benefits crucial for organizational safety and efficiency.